4.4.8 Value Proposition Test - Landing Page

 • Headline: One clear sentence saying what you do and who it’s for.

-• Sub-headline or value statement: What benefit the customer gets.
+• Sub-headline or value statement: What benefit the visitor gets.

 • 2–3 benefit bullets: Specific, not generic.
 “Save 4 hours per week on scheduling” beats “Save time.”